-To provide a focused and structured approach to the program, the Bank will focus its support and CSR spends on specific pre-determined causes and areas of intervention as outlined in the policy.
+To provide a focused and structured approach to the program, the Bank focuses its support, and CSR spends on specific pre-determined causes and areas of intervention as outlined in the policy.

-The CSR Committee formulate an annual action plan in pursuance of this CSR policy and recommend to the Board for its approval.
-It includes the following.
+The CSR Committee formulates an annual action plan in pursuance of this CSR policy and recommends it to the Board for its approval.
+It includes the following:

-- i. the list of CSR projects or programs that are approved to be undertaken in areas or subjects specified in Schedule VII of the Act. - ii. the manner of execution of such projects or programs. - iii. the modalities of utilization of funds and implementation schedules for the projects or programs. - iv. monitoring and reporting mechanism for the projects or programs and - v. details of need and impact assessment, if any, for the projects undertaken by the company.
+i.
+The list of CSR projects or programs that are approved to be undertaken in areas or subjects specified in Schedule VII of the Act.

+ii.
+The manner of execution of such projects or programs.

+iii.
+The modalities of utilization of funds and implementation schedules for the projects or programs.

+iv.
+Monitoring and reporting mechanism for the projects or programs.

+v.
+Details of need and impact assessment, if any, for the projects undertaken by the company.

-Impact Assessment for projects above ₹1.00Crore.
+Impact Assessment for projects having outlays of ₹1.00Crore and above.

-Every entity having average CSR obligation of ten crore rupees or more in pursuance of subsection (5) of section 135 of the act, in the three immediately preceding financial years, shall undertake impact assessment through an independent agency, of their CSR projects having outlay of ₹1.00 Crore or more which have been completed not less than one year before undertaking the impact study.
+Every entity having an average CSR obligation of ten crore rupees or more in pursuance of subsection (5) of section 135 of the Act, in the three immediately preceding financial years, undertakes impact assessment through an independent agency of their CSR projects having outlay of ₹1.00 Crore or more, which are completed not less than one year before undertaking the impact study.

-Bank will undertake impact assessment of CSR projects having outlays of ₹1.00 Crore and above with the help of an independent agency.
+The Bank undertakes impact assessments of CSR projects having outlays of ₹1.00 Crore and above with the help of independent agencies.

-The reports of impact assessment will be placed before the CSR Committee and will be annexed to the annual report on CSR.
+The reports of impact assessment are placed before the CSR Committee and are annexed to the Annual report of the Bank.